Finland under Swedish rule: From throne conflicts to the start of great power politics

-The reign of Erik XIV
+Reign of Erik XIV

 Erik XIV was crowned as king in 1561.
 He attempted to strengthen the monarchy even more in regard to the nobility and also to his brothers.
 To weaken their position, Erik founded new counties and baronships to divide the power of dukes.
 In Finland, the king's politics also resulted in new lawspeakers being appointed to the country.
 In 1561 the king approved the so-called Arboga articles at a diet, which submitted the dukes to the king's control and stripped them of a chance for independent foreign politics.

 Destroying the position of John, the duke of Finland, was important to the king.
 As John's duchy, Finland became a "feudal minicountry" subject to the realm, with its own chancery, tax chamber and council, which could be compared to a state council.
 John's prerogatives in Livonia were also in conflict with the king: through a planned marriage with Catherine Jagiellon, John could receive numerous castles under his power in Livonia.
 At the same time, Erik XIV was being driven to war with Poland because of his expansion politics directed at Livonia.
 In 1561, the Tallinn city council had already given the city to the protection of the king, and during the same spring the Virumaa and Harjumaa nobility also resigned from the German knighthood.

-The struggle for power
+Struggle for power

 After the conflict had intensified, the king assembled a diet in 1563, where John was sentenced to death.
 The development led to the siege of the Turku Castle in summer 1563.
 After conflicts and bombardments, the castle surrendered on 12 August 1563, after which the luxury of the castle was destroyed, the duke and his wife were arrested and sent to Sweden for imprisonment.
 In the 1560s, Swedish foreign policy was marked by war against Poland in the Baltics.
 As well as this, Erik XIV was driven to war against Denmark-Norway and Lübeck.
 This required good relations to the east: concentrating military forces elsewhere required good relations towards Moscow.
 Erik XIV's era ended in 1568 after the nobility rose up against the king.
 This time even the Finnish nobility was on the side of the rebels, both old supporters of John and Erik's trusted men.
 The Turku Castle fell under the power of the rebels.
 Erik spent the next years in prison, until he was sentenced to death and poisoned in 1577.